Aleksandr Moiseyev (admiral)

-Aleksandr Alekseyevich Moiseyev (Александр Алексеевич Моисеев; born 16 April 1962) is a Russian admiral who is currently the Commander-in-Chief of the Russian Navy since 2024.
+Aleksandr Alekseyevich Moiseyev (Note: Александр Алексеевич Моисеев) (born 16 April 1962) has been the Commander-in-Chief of the Russian Navy since 2024.

-He is an Admiral as of 2020, and was awarded the title Hero of the Russian Federation in 2011.
+He was called up for military service in 1981 and was commissioned in the Soviet Navy in 1987.
+He was awarded the title Hero of the Russian Federation in 2011.
 In 2018 he took command of the Black Sea Fleet, and oversaw a period of expansion within the fleet.
 He has also courted controversy with regards to relations with Ukraine following the Russian-Ukrainian conflict, and the Kerch Strait incident in November 2018.
 In May 2019 he was appointed commander of the Northern Fleet, and Northern Fleet Joint Strategic Command.
+He was promoted to admiral in 2020.

 In March 2024, Moiseyev became the final commander of the district, and was appointed as acting commander in chief of the Russian Navy, before officially taking office on 2 April, replacing Nikolai Yevmenov.

 Early career

-Moiseyev was born on 16 April 1962 in the settlement of Borskoe, in the Gvardeysky District of Kaliningrad Oblast, in the Soviet Union.
+Moiseyev was born on 16 April 1962 in the settlement of Borskoye, in the Gvardeysky District of Kaliningrad Oblast, in the Soviet Union.
 He attended high school and a specialist film school in Sovetsk, Kaliningrad Oblast, and then worked as a technician in a film repair shop in the city of Berezniki, Perm Oblast.
 In 1981 he was called up for military service in the Ural Military District, and between 1982 and 1987 he studied at the A. S. Popov Naval Radio-Electronic Institute in Leningrad.
 He then joined the Northern Fleet, where he would spend the next 29 years, initially as an engineer on nuclear-powered submarines, and rising by the end to the post of commander of the fleet's submarine squadron.